Okroshka is a Russian Cold Soup that’s perfect for a hot summer day. It’s very refreshing and filling at the same time.

 4. Vegetable or Chicken Stock

-When buying or make the stock for okroshka, make sure it’s completely fat-free because you will be serving it cold, and any type of fat will have an unpleasant mouthfeel.
+When buying or making the stock for okroshka, make sure it’s completely fat-free because you will be serving it cold, and any type of fat will have an unpleasant mouthfeel.

 Ingredients to Avoid

 Okroshka soup is a healthy summer dish.
 But there are two ingredients that can potentially make it less healthy.

 The first popular ingredient to avoid is any mystery sausage or cured meat.
 Unless you are completely confident in the ingredients of these products, don’t use them if you want to have a healthy meal.

 And the second popular ingredient to avoid is mayonnaise.

 Mayonnaise is incredibly popular in Russian cuisine and is added to almost anything.
 I don’t use it in okroshka for the same reason I don’t use sausages and also because I don’t think it tastes great in cold soups.

 How to Make Okroshka